Cloudlock/marshmallow/docs/quickstart.rst

     result.errors  # => {'age': ['Validator <lambda>(71.0) is False']}

 Validation functions either return a boolean or raise a :exc:`ValidationError`.
-If a :exc:`ValidationError <marshmallow.exceptions.ValidationError>` is raised, its message is stored when validation fails.
+If a :exc:`ValidationError <marshmallow2.exceptions.ValidationError>` is raised, its message is stored when validation fails.

 .. code-block:: python
     :emphasize-lines: 7,10,14

-    from marshmallow import Schema, fields, ValidationError
+    from marshmallow2 import Schema, fields, ValidationError

     def validate_quantity(n):
         if n < 0: